hrosailing/hrosailing/README.md

 ![custom_plot](https://user-images.githubusercontent.com/70914876/146348767-f1af3957-8e62-42fa-9f1e-36e872f598c2.png)

 We clearly need more sophisticated approaches for good results.

-Now suppose we have a fairly good polar diagram and want to use it in sailing assistance software or sailing simulations.
-We could get a steering recomandation:

-TODO

 For the next example we initialize a simple influence model and a random weather model.